nocomplexity/SecurityArchitecture/08-security-principles.rst

 **Rationale:** Offloading security functions from server to client exposes those functions to a much less trustworthy environment, which is one of the most common causes of security failures predicated on misplaced trust.
 Designs that place authorization, access control,enforcement of security policy, or embedded sensitive data in client software thinking that it won’t be discovered, modified, or exposed by clever users or malicious attackers are inherently weak.
 Such designs will often lead to compromises.

 **Implications:** Make sure all data received from an untrusted client are properly validated before processing.
-When designing your systems, be sure to consider the context where code will be executed, where data will go, and where data entering your system comes from.
+When designing your systems, be sure to consider the context where code is executed, where data will go, and where data entering your system comes from.